New model structures for Algebraic Quantum Field Theory

-Since the fibrations of the extension model are the proj-fibrations, it suffices to take as generating acyclic cofibrations the set $\textup{J}$ of generating acyclic proj-cofibrations.
+Since the fibrations of the extension model structure are the proj-fibrations, it suffices to take as generating acyclic cofibrations the set $\textup{J}$ of generating acyclic proj-cofibrations.

 In order to find a set of generating cofibrations, note that they should detect trivial fibrations, which are proj-fibrations that are also equivalences when restricted to $\col(\OpB)$ along $\upiota$.
 The proj-fibration condition is fulfilled if we simply add $\textup{J}$ to our generating cofibrations.
 Being additionally an equivalence in the above sense is detected by right lifting property against a set $\textup{I}$.
-Such set $\textup{I}$ is just the image along the composite functor $\upiota_{\sharp}(\OpB\circ\,\star)$ of the set of generating cofibrations in $\left[\col(\OpB),\V\right]$ due to adjunction.
-Note that the composite functor $\upiota_{\sharp}(\OpB\circ\,\star)$ fits into the commutative square of left adjoint functors
+Such a set $\textup{I}$ is just the image along the composite functor $\upiota_{\sharp}\Frect_{\OpB}$ of the set of generating cofibrations in $\V^{\times \col(\OpB)}$ due to adjunction, where $\Frect_{\OpB}$ denotes the free $\OpB$-algebra functor.
+Note that the composite functor $\upiota_{\sharp}\Frect_{\OpB}$ fits into the commutative square of left adjoint functors

-Summarizing, $(\textup{I}\sqcup\textup{J},\textup{J})$ are the candidates for generating (acyclic) cofibrations of the extension model.
+Summarizing, $(\textup{I}\sqcup\textup{J},\textup{J})$ are the candidates for generating (acyclic) cofibrations of the extension model structure.
 So, we must check if they fulfill the requirements in \cite[Theorem 11.3.1]{hirschhorn_model_2003}.
-Both sets admit the small object argument, by the same reasons given to ensure the existence of the projective model on $\Alg_{\OpN}(\V)$.
-Hence, we are reduced to check that $\textup{I}\sqcup\textup{J}$-fibrations are proj-fibrations and equivalences in the extension model and that $\textup{J}$-cofibrations are equivalences in the extension model.
+Both sets admit the small object argument, by the same reasons given to ensure the existence of the projective model structure on $\Alg_{\OpN}(\V)$.
+Hence, we are reduced to check that $\textup{I}\sqcup\textup{J}$-fibrations (also called $\textup{I}\sqcup\textup{J}$-injective maps) are proj-fibrations and equivalences in the extension model structure and that $\textup{J}$-cofibrations are equivalences in the extension model structure.
 Both facts are easy consequences of the definitions.

-What is missing to conclude the proof is checking that the extension model is combinatorial when $\V$ is so.
+What is missing to conclude the proof is checking that the extension model structure is combinatorial when $\V$ is so.
 This follows from the fact that $\V$ being presentable implies that $\Alg_{\OpN}(\V)$ is presentable. \end{proof}